 If you’ve ever watched a track team practicing, you’ve probably seen runners sprinting with an exaggerated form, driving their knees up to their chest as they vigorously pump their arms.

-This challenging exercise, called high knees, can improve your fitness and help you become a faster runner.
+This challenging, high-intensity exercise, called high knees, can improve your fitness and help you become a faster runner.
 High knees can also be surprisingly fun, as they can make you feel like a real athlete in a matter of seconds.

-This high knees exercise guide will cover everything you need to know to start incorporating high knees into your workout routine, including how to do high knees, the benefits of high knees, and high knees workouts to try on your own.
+This high knees exercise guide will cover everything you need to know to start incorporating high knees into your workout routine, including how to perform the exercise properly, the benefits of high knees, and high knees workouts to try on your own.

 What Are High Knees?